dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 ### DBOS custom rules

 One custom rule from DBOS is provided in the [`@dbos-inc/eslint-plugin`](https://github.com/dbos-inc/eslint-plugin) package.
-This rule is enabled by default in all `@dbos-inc/eslint-plugin` configurations.
+This rule is enabled by default.

 #### `@dbos-inc/detect-nondeterministic-calls`